zl0531/docling/docs/concepts/architecture.md

 The *conversion result* contains the [*Docling document*](./docling_document.md), Docling's fundamental document representation.

-Some typical scenarios for using a Docling document include directly calling its *export methods*, such as for markdown, dictionary etc., or having it chunked by a [*chunker*](./chunking.md).
+Some typical scenarios for using a Docling document include directly calling its *export methods*, such as for markdown, dictionary etc., or having it serialized by a
+[*serializer*](./serialization.md) or chunked by a [*chunker*](./chunking.md).

 For more details on Docling's architecture, check out the [Docling Technical Report](https://arxiv.org/abs/2408.09869).